awslabs/aws-sdk-swift/reference/0.x/AWSCloud9/Home.md

 # Protocols

   - [Cloud9ClientProtocol](/aws-sdk-swift/reference/0.x/AWSCloud9/Cloud9ClientProtocol):
-    <fullname>Cloud9</fullname>
-    Cloud9 is a collection of tools that you can use to code, build, run, test, debug, and release software in the cloud.
-    For more information about Cloud9, see the <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide">Cloud9 User Guide.
+    Cloud9 Cloud9 is a collection of tools that you can use to code, build, run, test, debug, and release software in the cloud.
+For more information about Cloud9, see the [Cloud9 User Guide](https://docs.aws.amazon.com/cloud9/latest/user-guide).
 Cloud9 supports these operations: